Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 Considering that DNNs have shown tremendous superiority against traditional methods in segmentation applications, we choose to generate the segmentation probability feature using a semantic segmentation network.
 As a proof of principle, we adopted a slightly modified 3D U-Net to generate the segmentation probability (0~1) of each voxel to six main brain regions (HY, HPF, CTX, CBX, BS, CP) and background.
 Indeed, 3D U-Net can be readily substituted with other more sophisticated semantic segmentation networks to further improve the registration performance.

 The source code of our modified 3D U-Net can be found in `src/src_3DUnet/`.
-Please read `“link: Use 3D UNet to gengerate segmentation features”` for detailed data preparation, trainning and inference of this network.
+Please read [Use 3D UNet to gengerate segmentation features](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner/docs/3D_UNet.md) for detailed data preparation, trainning and inference of this network.

 # License